The Ultimate Greek island hopping tour

 Mykonos, Santorini and Crete are some of the most popular Greek islands that attract many visitors from all over the world.
 Organizing an island-hopping tour around these destinations is a great way to experience the wonders of a summer vacation in Greece.

-Ferry operators serve multiple ferry routes to these islands throughout the year, with increased frequency in summer.
+Ferry operators serve multiple ferry routes to these islands all year round, with increased frequency in summer.

 So, would you like to know more about the ultimate island-hopping tour in Greece and how to visit these 3 top destinations consecutively?